Should Parents Be Prohibited From Disinheriting Their Children?

 D. My Conclusion Regarding The American Inheritance Laws

 Our nation continues to have a serious problem with all forms of child abuse.
 According to former United States Attorney General Alberto Gonzales, most of these incidents of child abuse occur within the home and most of the perpetrators of these crimes are the child abuse victims’ parents.
 Other nations have laws that prohibit parents from disinheriting their children.
 In a country like ours that prides itself on protecting its children, there is no reason why our country cannot have identical laws in that regard in every state.
 Louisiana’s forced heirship laws provide an exceptional model on how the laws should be in every state of our country.
 Of course, any loopholes that that state currently has in those same laws need to be closed up so that no adult survivor of child abuse gets the short end of the stick in that particular state jurisdiction after their abusive parent dies.
-We all need to contact our state legislators in one way or another to urge them to fix this problem by passing forced heirship laws in the 49 other states of our nation, which so direly need them.
+We all need to contact our state legislators in one way or another to urge them to fix this problem by passing forced heirship laws in the 49 other states of our nation plus the District of Columbia, which so direly need them.
 Otherwise, homelessness and poverty are going to continue to get worse throughout our nation, and the number of people on welfare will continue to increase.
 Child abuse victims need us to ensure their best interests, because their abusive parents won’t do so.
 Children are our future; and if we do nothing to change the inheritance laws in our country to prohibit parents from disinheriting their children, we will all eventually be confronted with a crisis when someday there are significantly more elderly people who are collecting social security benefits than there are young and middle-aged people who are financially able to pay taxes into this same system.